 The story of Shiva is narrated with clarity and simplicity.
 There were times when I cringed because Shiva's character seemed to speak like 'the guy next door' and I wondered whether that could be even remotely possible.
 But if the author's purpose was to connect Lord Shiva's story to the youths of today, then I'd say it's worth the try.

 In fact, there is a line where Shiva says, "I only swear when the occasion demands it" which I felt was cheesy.
-But never mind, consider the larger purpose of getting iPad-crazy, tech-thinking Indians into reading about Shiva and what he represents, this is small compromise, don't you think?
+But never mind, consider the larger purpose of getting iPad-crazy, tech-thinking Indians into reading about Shiva and what he represents, this is small compromise.

 Detailing in Shiva Trilogy 1

-But there were layers of detailing that I particularly admire in this book.
+The author's creative interpretation and the imaginative layers of detailing caught my interest and curiosity.
 For instance, Daksha's manipulation of Shiva's soft corner for the beautiful Princess Sati.
 Even the way Shiva's non-hierarchical mindset works, the way he treats others beneath and above him with tremendous dignity and sense of equality - these are typically not qualities that we learn to associate with the Shiva concept at first instance.
 Also, he has endless questions about everything and a scientific, logical approach to problem solving, which convey to us more about his personality.
 Any kind of blind faith repels Shiva.
 His logical conversations with Nandi and Brihaspati are examples that will interest you while reading the book.
 Would you have believed that before reading this book?
 I am not so sure.

 Another equally important detail: Shiva's constant opposition of the caste division is very interesting to read as he presents logical arguments to counter the concept of caste divisions in the society.
 The extent of research that has gone into this is commendable and worth reading as well as analyzing.